franciswa/odin-recipes/README.md

 # odin-recipes
-This project serves to develop a basic recipe website using fundamental HTML skills acquired in this the Odin Project Foundations Course.
+This project serves to develop a basic recipe website using fundamental HTML skills acquired in the Odin Project Foundations Course.